-Life Vest Size Guide, Life Vest Size Chart, Life Vest Fit
+Life Vest Sizes, Life Vest Size Chart, Life Vest Fitting

 How to choose the Right Size Life Jacket

-Our life jacket size chart is up to date with all manufactures sizes based on chest size, and includes all brands that we sell for 2018.
+Our life jacket size chart is up to date with all our manufactures sizes based on chest size for 2018.
 If you are on an iPhone and want to skip the article, please click here to: Jump to the Size Charts

-MOST IMPORTANT: If you can put more than 3 finger widths in the gap between your shoulders and the shoulder area of the life vest, your life vest is too big.
+MOST IMPORTANT Life Jacket Fitting Guide: If you can put more than 3 finger widths in the gap between your shoulders and the shoulder area of the life vest, your life vest is too big.
 That vest will not keep your head above water:

 NEVER have a huge gap in the shoulders.